1201amit/flipkart_Extract-a-Thon/README.md

 # flipkart_Extract-a-Thon

+## Problem setting
+Our task is to extract attribute-value pair from given product description.
+We approached this problem as a Question-Answer task where the set of attributes are assumed to be Questions on given product description.

 ## Approach
+Our overall objective is to minimize the domain gap in order to learn task specfic and domain generic features.

 ### Dataset used:
 1. [Ali-express data](https://raw.githubusercontent.com/lanmanok/ACL19_Scaling_Up_Open_Tagging/master/publish_data.txt).
 It is sports-based supervised data.
 We used it as a source domain.
 2. Flipkart complete data.
 It is unsupervised data provided by flipkart.
 We used it as a target domain.

-Our overall objective is to minimize the domain gap in order to learn task specfic and domain generic features.
 ### Model:
 We used BERT-large-uncased model pretrained on SQUAD dataset.
 ### Training procedure: